entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  15. Length ratio for the external longitudinal of the preorbital and central plates (r = PrO/C): subequal, i.e. 0.75 < r < 1.25 (0); preorbital plate longer, i.e. r > 1.25 (1); central plate longer, i.e. r < 0.75 (2).
 > Carr (1991), Character 15; Carr and Hlavin (2010), Character 15; Rücklin *et al*.
 (2015), Character 15; Zhu Y *et al*.
 (2016), Character 15; Jobbins *et al*.
 (2022, 2024), Character 15; Xue *et al*. (submitted), Character 15.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  16. Infrafenestral process of postnasal plate : absent (0); present (1).
 > Gardiner and Miles (1990), Character 22.18; Carr (1991), Character 16; Carr and Hlavin (2010), Character 16; Rücklin *et al*.
 (2016), Character 16; Zhu Y *et al*.
 (2016), Character 16; Jobbins *et al*.
 (2022, 2024), Character 16; Xue *et al*. (submitted), Character 16.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  17. Preorbital plate with a dermal preorbital lamina or process: absent (0); present (1).
 > Dennis and Miles (1979b), Character 19; Young (1981), Character 19; Carr (1991), Character 17; Carr and Hlavin (2010), Character 17; Rücklin *et al*.
 (2015), Character 17; Zhu Y *et al*.
 (2016), Character 17; Jobbins *et al*.
 (2022, 2024), Character 17; Xue *et al*. (submitted), Character 17.

 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  18. Preorbital plates with a median contact: contact posterior to pineal plate (0); contact anterior to pineal plate (1); pineal plate separating preorbital plates (2).
 > Young (1981), Character 19a, modified; Carr (1991), Character 18; Carr and Hlavin (2010), Character 18; Rücklin *et al*.
 (2015), Character 18; Zhu Y *et al*.
 (2016), Character 18; Dupret *et al*.
 (2009, 2017), Character 7, modified; Jobbins *et al*.
 (2022, 2024), Character 18; Xue *et al*. (submitted), Character 18.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  19. Extent of median preorbital plate contact: short (0); long, measured as the ratio of (contact length)/ (PrO parasagittal length) (1).
 > Carr (1991), Character 19; Carr and Hlavin (2010), Character 19; Rücklin *et al*.
 (2015), Character 19; Zhu Y *et al*.
 (2016), Character 19; Jobbins *et al*.
 (2022, 2024), Character 19; Xue *et al*. (submitted), Character 19.

+> - **check original definition**
 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  20. Postorbital plate embayment of central plate: absent (0); shallow (1); developed (2).
 > Carr (1991), Character 20; Carr and Hlavin (2010), Character 20; Rücklin *et al*.
 (2015), Character 20; Zhu Y *et al*.
 (2016), Character 20; Jobbins *et al*.
 (2022, 2024), Character 20; Xue *et al*. (submitted), Character 20.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  21. Length of the central plate contact with the nuchal plate: short (0); long, measured as greater than one half the length from the nuchal anteromedian point to the posterolateral corner of the nuchal plate (1).
 > Carr (1991), Character 21; Carr and Hlavin (2010), Character 21; Rücklin *et al*.
 (2015), Character 21; Zhu Y *et al*.
 (2016), Character 21; Jobbins *et al*.
 (2022, 2024), Character 21; Xue *et al*. (submitted), Character 21.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  22. Width of the central plate at its contact with the pineal plate: central plate tapers anteriorly to contact (0); central plate expanded laterally to produce a transverse anterior border (1).
 > Carr (1991), Character 22; Carr and Hlavin (2010), Character 22; Rücklin *et al*.
 (2015), Character 22; Zhu Y *et al*.
 (2016), Character 22; Jobbins *et al*.
 (2022, 2024), Character 22; Xue *et al*. (submitted), Character 22.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  23. Marginal plate in contact with the central plate: absent (0); present (1).
 > Lelièvre (1988), Character 5; Johnson *et al*.
 (2000), Character 5; Carr (1991), Character 23, modified; Carr and Hlavin (2010), Character 23; Rücklin *et al*.
 (2015), Character 23; Zhu Y *et al*.
 (2016), Character 23; Dupret *et al*.
 (2009, 2017), Character 22; Jobbins *et al*.
 (2022, 2024), Character 23; Xue *et al*. (submitted), Character 23.

+> - This character seems redundant with Character 23 of Dupret *et al*.
+(2009, 2017) 'Contact between postorbital and paranuchal plates: present (0); absent (1)'. **Check codings in the matrix.**

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  24. Extent of marginal plate along the lateral border of the skull roof: less than half the length from the postorbital process to the posterolateral corner of the skull roof (0); greater than half the length (1).
 > Carr (1991), Character 24; Carr and Hlavin (2010), Character 24; Rücklin *et al*.
 (2015), Character 24; Zhu Y *et al*.
 (2016), Character 24; Jobbins *et al*.
 (2022, 2024), Character 24; Xue *et al*. (submitted), Character 24.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  25. Marginal plate forms part of orbit border: absent (0); present (1).
 > Dennis and Miles (1979b), Character 26; Carr (1991), Character 25; Carr and Hlavin (2010), Character 25; Rücklin *et al*.
 (2015), Character 25; Zhu Y *et al*.
 (2016), Character 25; Jobbins *et al*.
 (2022, 2024), Character 25; Xue *et al*. (submitted), Character 25.

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  26. Postnasal plate forms part of the orbit border: absent (0); present (1).
 > Dennis and Miles (1979b), Character 1; Carr (1991), Character 26; Carr and Hlavin (2010), Character 26; Rücklin *et al*.
 (2015), Character 26; Zhu Y *et al*.
 (2016), Character 26; Jobbins *et al*.
 (2022, 2024), Character 26; Xue *et al*. (submitted), Character 26.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  27. Extent of postnasal involvement in the orbit border: minimal (0); developed (1).
 > Carr (1991), Character 27; Carr and Hlavin (2010), Character 27; Rücklin *et al*.
 (2015), Character 27; Zhu Y *et al*.
 (2016), Character 27; Jobbins *et al*.
 (2022, 2024), Character 27; Xue *et al*. (submitted), Character 27.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  28. Orbit size: measured as a ratio of (distance between preorbital and postorbital dermal processes)/ (distance between pineal and paired condyles): small (0); intermediate (1); large (2).
 > Carr (1991), Character 28; Carr and Hlavin (2010), Character 28; Rücklin *et al*.
 (2015), Character 28; Zhu Y *et al*.
 (2016), Character 28; Jobbins *et al*.
 (2022, 2024), Character 28; Xue *et al*. (submitted), Character 28.

+> **check original definition**
 > - The coding of the new Xitun actinolepid is ?.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  29. Nuchal and paranuchal plates elongate: absent (0); present, associated with an elongation of the endolymphatic canal (1).
 > Lelièvre (1984b); Carr (1991), Character 29, modified; Carr and Hlavin (2010), Character 29; Rücklin *et al*.
 (2015), Character 29; Zhu Y *et al*.
 (2016), Character 29; Jobbins *et al*.
 (2022, 2024), Character 29; Xue *et al*. (submitted), Character 29.

 > - Carr and Hlavin (2010): "Gardiner & Miles (1994) pointed out correctly that, in their analysis, only *Homostius* possesses this feature. *Buchanosteus confertituberculatus*, previously considered to have this feature by Carr (1991), is noted here to lack this character state (see also Lelièvre, 1984b).
-Although representing an autapomorphy of *Homostius* in the present study, this feature is potentially useful in considering other homostiids, e.g. *Tityosteus* Gross,1960 (Lelièvre, 1988, fig. 4A; refer to Denison 1978, fig. 51).
+Although representing an autapomorphy of *Homostius* in the present study, this feature is potentially useful in considering other homostiids, e.g. *Tityosteus* Gross,1960 (Lelièvre, 1988, fig. 4A; refer to Denison 1978, fig. 51)."

 > - The coding of the new Xitun actinolepid is 0.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  30. Postnuchal process of paranuchal plate on dermal surface: absent (0); present (1), indicated by the presence of a postnuchal process on the dermal surface of the skull roof.
 > Dennis and Miles (1979b), Character 8, modified; Carr (1991), Character 30; Carr and Hlavin (2010), Character 30; Rücklin *et al*.
 (2015), Character 30; Zhu Y *et al*.
 (2016), Character 30; Dupret *et al*.
 (2009, 2017), Character 38, modified; Jobbins *et al*.
 (2022, 2024), Character 30; Xue *et al*. (submitted), Character 30.

 > - The coding of the new Xitun actinolepid is 1.

+> - The coding of *Panjiangosteus eurycephala* is ?.

  31. Position of the central/paranuchal/marginal or postorbital triple point (plate junction) relative to the paranuchal/central/nuchal triple point: C/PNu/M or PtO triple point anterior to PNu/ C/Nu (0); posterior to PNu/C/Nu (1).
 > Carr (1991), Character 31, modified; Carr and Hlavin (2010), Character 31; Rücklin *et al*.
 (2015), Character 31; Zhu Y *et al*.
 (2016), Character 31; Jobbins *et al*.
 (2022, 2024), Character 31; Xue *et al*. (submitted), Character 31.